The IMOS Bio-optical Working Group members continue their activity as part of a national and international Community of Practice.

-PhD project in satellite remote sending.
-Please contact: Dr Martina Doblin, University of Technology, Sydney;
+PhD project in primary productivity and satellite remote sensing.
+Please contact: Dr Martina Doblin, University of Technology, Sydney.

 Meeting 5 - Dec 2012 (Brisbane, QLD)